 When these documents are omitted from an estate plan, a court may actually end up deciding the fate of someone’s estate in terms of who should make decisions regarding such important issues as end-of-life care.
 It could also decide who should look after a person’s assets.
 Omitting these documents takes an individual’s power away to make them before something unforeseen should happen.

 A New York estate planning attorney knows the ins and outs concerning the documents that should be included in an all-encompassing estate plan.
-He or she can offer advice on whether trusts would be beneficial to individual clients, especially when privacy is a concern.
-Estate plans aren’t simply for the wealthy anymore.
-An experienced lawyer knows the federal and state laws affecting how estates will be valued, taxed and dispersed.
+Contact us for advice on whether trusts would be beneficial to individual clients, especially when privacy is a concern.
+Estate plans aren’t simply for the wealthy anymore, and our experienced team of attorneys knows the federal and state laws affecting how estates will be valued, taxed, and dispersed.